amerrika/amerrika/README.md

-# My Portfolio Website built with HTML, CSS/SCSS, without frameworks.
+# My Portfolio Website built with HTML, CSS/SCSS and JavaScript.